isomerpages/pa-chingay/_z-chingay-archive/PA Street TEST.md

 <div style="font-size:1.5rem;">
 <span style="font-weight: bold;"><span style="color: #FFAC1C;"> FROM FARM TO FEAST</span> <br>co-created by Bukit Timah CACC, Artists Didier Ng, Cherie Ng, Thian Zhiwen and residents
 </span>
 <div style="font-size:1.1rem"><br>From Farm to Feast celebrates sustainability, food security, and community resilience.
-Set on a grassy knoll among towering flats, it features vibrant, lifelike sculptures of fresh produce like fish, vegetables, and eggs.
+It features vibrant, lifelike sculptures of fresh produce like fish, vegetables, and eggs.
 The installation reflects Singapore's goal to locally source 30% of its food by 2030, celebrating the progress made and inspiring local pride.
 It encourages families and neighbours to engage in conversations about food, sustainability, and access to healthy produce, reinforcing the importance of community involvement for a sustainable future.
 It's a celebration of creativity, culture, and commitment to a better tomorrow.
 <br>
 </div></div>
 </div>